delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_D/9a_Announcements_of_Dec_11_2025/README.md

 ## 📢 Important Announcement: Programming & Open Source Resources

-Please follow along with the announcements on this **GitHub Repository** if you are interested in learning about programming and exploring open-source software principles.
+Please follow along with the announcements on this **GitHub Repository** if you are interested in learning about programming and exploring open-source software.

 ---